Human rights

 From Article 1 of the Universal Declaration on Human Rights, 1948.

 The Universal Declaration has formed the basis for nine core human rights treaties.
-New Zealand played an important role in creating many of these treaties including chairing negotiations for the Convention on the Rights of Persons with Disabilities (2006).
+New Zealand played an important role in the creation of many of these treaties including chairing negotiations for the Convention on the Rights of Persons with Disabilities (2006).

 New Zealand is a party to seven of the nine treaties: